bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 ## Causal Inference

+### What is Causality?
+> Causality, in the statistical sense, means that when we make interventions, the chances of obtaining different results are systematically modified.
+It is difficult to establish causality statistically; for this, well-designed randomized studies are the best tool we have.
+Observational data may include background factors that influence the apparent relationships observed between an exposure and an outcome; these may be either observed confounders or hidden factors.

+> Our “statistical” idea of causality is not strictly deterministic.
+When we say that X causes Y, we are not trying to say that every time X occurs, Y will also occur.
+Or that Y only occurs if X occurs.
+We only mean that if we intervene and force X to occur, then Y will tend to occur more frequently.
+Thus, we can never say that X caused Y in a specific case, only that X increases the proportion of times that Y occurs.

+> First, to infer causality with real confidence, the ideal is to intervene and conduct experiments.
+Second, since this is a statistical or stochastic world, we need to intervene more than once to accumulate evidence.

+*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

+### What is the purpose of a Clinical Experiment?
+> The purpose of a clinical experiment is to conduct an “honest test” that properly determines a causality and estimates the average effect of a new medical treatment, without introducing biases that may give us a mistaken idea of its effectiveness.
+An adequate medical experiment should ideally follow the following principles:
+> (1) Allocation of treatment: it is important to compare like with like, so the treatment and comparison groups need to be as similar as possible.
+The best way to ensure this is to randomly assign participants to be treated or not, and then observe what happens to them — this is known as a Randomized Controlled Trial (RCT).

+> (2) All individuals in the groups to which they were allocated must be counted: the individuals allocated to the “statin” group of the EPC were included in the final analysis even if they did not take their statins.

+> (3) If possible, people should not know which group they are in: in studies with statins, both the real medication pills and the placebo pills had the same appearance, so that the participants did not know the treatment they were receiving — a blind test.
+If possible, those evaluating the final results should not know which group of subjects they are examining.

+> (4) Evaluate all individuals: every effort should be made to follow all individuals, since people who drop out of the study may, for example, have done so due to the drug’s side effects.

+> (5) Do not rely on a single study: a single experiment with statins cannot tell us that the drug worked in a particular group in a particular place, but robust conclusions require multiple studies.

+> (6) Systematically review the evidence: when examining multiple experiments, it is important to include any study that has been conducted, and thus create what is known as a systematic review.
+The results can then be formally combined in a meta-analysis.

+*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

 ### What are Counterfactuals?
 > Counterfactual reasoning means thinking about alternative possibilities for past or future events: what might happen/ have happened if…?
 In other words, you imagine the consequences of something that is contrary to what actually happened or will have happened ("counter to the facts").